njrizzotti/paymentApi/README.md

 ## Running the application with docker-compose

+Once you have Docker installed and running:

+- Clone paymentApi project to your machine
-Once you have Docker installed and running go to the clone the project and go to the main project folder and execute
+- Go to the main project folder and execute the following command

 ```shell
 docker-compose up --build
 ```